Member Guide

 The family ventures out for a hike one Saturday morning, and Dad takes a bad fall and hurts his knee.
 He’s in a good bit of pain, but it’s not an emergency, and it’s the weekend.
 Conveniently, he opens the CrowdHealth app, logs a new health event, and requests a virtual urgent care appointment.
 The virtual doctor is available fast and, between a video evaluation and listening to Dad describe his symptoms, diagnoses a sprain.

 Dad’s knee is starting to feel better as the swelling goes down, but the orthopedist says he’ll need a few sessions of physical therapy to be back to 100%.
-Dad asks his Care Advocate for help finding a high-quality, fairly priced PT, then schedules the appointments he needs.
+Dad gets a referral from his doctor for a highly-regarded PT and calls the office to ask for a cash pay estimate before he schedules.
+He sends the pricing to the Care Advocate, who confirms it’s a reasonable price for his care, then schedules the appointments he needs.

 Caring Abundantly

 When you join the Crowd, you’re there for your fellow Members in their time of need.
-And, when you make your crowdfunding account deposits each month, you’re supporting the very people who will step up for you when you have your own health events.
+And, when you help crowdfund other Members’ expenses each month, you’re supporting the very people who will step up for you when you have your own health events.
 We call it caring abundantly, and we believe it’s a beautiful thing.
 When we each give a little, we find there’s plenty for all.

 Caring for You